evg123/platformer-ge/part1/README.md

 - ThirdParty - Code that you have not written if any.
 - Tools -- Any tools that you develop can be in this folder (and follow a similar hierarchy)

 Note that src should only contain ".cpp" or ".h" files.
 Why?
 It makes it very fast to do a backup of your src directory as one example.
 Secondly, binary files that are generated often clutter up directories.
-I should not see any binaries in your repository.
+I should not see any binaries in your repository until the final release.

 ## Game Requirements